OniDaito/HOLLy/README.markdown

 ## Overview

+HOLLy takes a number of images, or generates images from a ground-truth point-cloud, trains on these attempting to improve it's own internal representation of what it thinks the ground-truth object is.
+At the end of training, an obj or ply file will be produced, representing the object the network converged upon.

-It is split into *train.py* and *run.py* with the actual net stored in in *net/net.py*. *eval.py* will evaluate a trained network, creating statistics and visualistions.
+HOLLy is split into *train.py* and *run.py* with the actual net stored in in *net/net.py*. *eval.py* will evaluate a trained network, creating statistics and visualistions.

 *net/renderer.py* contains the code for the differentiable renderer. *data/loader.py*, along with *data/buffer.py* and *data/batcher.py* create our simulated data for all the tests, including adding noise. *data/imageload.py* is similar, but for pre-rendered images.

 ## tl;dr version

-Run the script *tldr.sh* from this directory.
-You will need miniconda and a computer capable of running a large neural network with Pytorch.
+Run the script *tldr.sh* from the top directory.
+You will need [miniconda](https://docs.conda.io/en/latest/miniconda.html) installed and a computer running Linux, capable of trainin a large neural network with Pytorch.
+As a guide, a machine with several cores, >=16G memory and an nVida GPU such as a GTX 2080Ti will work reasonably well.

-It will creata miniconda environment called "holly", download, install and start running an experiment, followed by a generation of results and a *final.ply* file representing the learned model.
+The script creates a miniconda environment called "holly", downloads packages and starts running an experiment, followed by a generation of results and a *final.ply* file representing the learned model.
 Once this script has completed, take a look at the *Outputs* section of this readme to understand what the network has produced.

 ## Installation